 That’s about it.
 Using Instagram for Mac on desktop is nothing new.
 We’re still surprised that with such a huge audience and business behind it, Instagram still hasn’t introduced a decent desktop client of its own.
 Luckily for you, there are apps that cover the problem with ease.

 We hope this guide has been of help and now you know how to bypass the tricky Mac-iPhone file shifting.
-It’s a pain to be forced to move every image to your phone when it’s ready for posting, so Flume to the rescue.
+It’s a pain to be forced to move every image to your phone when it’s ready for posting, so Uplet to the rescue.
 Have a great day, post a lot, cheers!